FTL-Hyperspace/FTL-Hyperspace/wiki/Lua-Hyperspace-Module.md

 - `void :ClearLocation()`
 - `bool :SwitchShip(std::string shipName)`
    - This method will change the player ship to the one specified by `shipName`, default hangar equipments for the ship are applied
-   - This method cannot be run while another ship is/was present at the beacon, if you wish to do so then run `:ClearLocation()`
+   - This method will run `:ClearLocation()` at the beacon, effectively removing any hazard and ship
 - `bool :SwitchShipTransfer(std::string shipName, int overrideSystem)`
    - This method will change the player ship to the one specified by `shipName`, crew/systems/weapons/drones/augments will be transfered to the new ship
-   - This method cannot be run while another ship is/was present at the beacon, if you wish to do so then run `:ClearLocation()`
+   - This method will run `:ClearLocation()` at the beacon, effectively removing any hazard and ship
    - `overrideSystem`:
       - 0: keep systems & power from the old ship, adding them to the new ship systems
       - 1: keep systems & power from the old ship, replacing the new ship systems